Detail of kith and kin, Australian pavilion at the Venice Biennale, 2024. Photo: Andrea Rossetti, © the artist, Courtesy the artist and The Commercial

 JK: Some of the documents record Aboriginal surveillance by the state, but they mainly report deaths.
 My understanding is that things have worsened for Indigenous people since the 1991 Royal Commission into Aboriginal Deaths in Custody.

-AM: The government haven’t adopted any of the 300 recommendations from the first report.
+AM: Not one of the more than 300 recommendations has been adopted from the first report.
 It’s clear that they know what to do, they’re just unwilling to do it, so the indictment is on them.
 Asking why it’s continuing to happen is a kind of rhetorical question, because we know why it’s happening: two big factors in keeping Aboriginal people out of incarceration or the judicial system are better health and better education, and there’s not much movement on addressing those things.

 JK: It appears like a mass graveyard, but also a model for an urban landscape.
 Did you model everything before you started to make it?
 What was it like to see the real thing once it was all in place?